maxfortun/net.maxf.java.util/README.md

 # net.maxf.java.util

-Extending java.util classes for that extra convenience :)
+Extending java.util classes for that bit of extra convenience :)

 ## [ResourceBundle](https://docs.oracle.com/en/java/javase/20/docs/api/java.base/java/util/ResourceBundle.html)
 Hardcoding is bad.
 Taking configuration `out of the code` is better.
 Taking configuration `out of the depoyment` is best.